ianepperson/telnetsrvlib/README.rst

 Install
 -------

-telnetsrv is available through the cheeseshop.
-To install, simply:
+telnetsrv is available through the Cheeseshop.
+You can use easy_install or pip to perform the installation.

 ::

- sudo easy_install telnetsrv
+ easy_install telnetsrv

 or

 ::

- sudo pip install telnetsrv
+ pip install telnetsrv

+Note that there are no dependancies defined, but if you want to use the green version, you must also install gevent.

 To Use
 ------